Delivery time approx 2-4 workdays

-Stellenbosch, located 50 km east of Cape Town, is today considered the capital of viticulture in South Africa.
-The slopes of the Helderberg and the Simonsberg are the most sought-after sites for growing grapes.
-With its granite and sandstone weathered soils, they provide the perfect foundation for wine production.
-Warm summers and cold winters as well as the "Cape Doctor" wind also have a very favorable effect on the ripening process of the grapes.
+Located 50 km east of Cape Town, Stellenbosch is now considered the capital of wine production in South Africa.
+The slopes of the Helderberg and Simonsberg are the desired locations for viticulture.
+With their granite and sandstone weathering soils, they provide the perfect foundation for wine production.
+Warm summers and cold winters, along with the “Cape Doctor” wind, also have a very favorable effect on the ripening process of the grapes.

-Important red grape varieties are mainly Cabernet Sauvignon, Shiraz, Merlot and the autochthonous grape variety Pinotage.
-In addition there are:
+Important red grape varieties include Cabernet Sauvignon, Shiraz, Merlot, and the indigenous grape variety Pinotage.
+Additional varieties include:

 - Cinsault